indrapalijama/indrapalijama.github.io/projects/project-3.md

 - Provides a clean and modern user interface
 - Allows users to customize the QR code's color and size

 The code for this project is available on my [GitHub repository](https://github.com/indrapalijama/mobile-qr-generator).

-If you have any questions or would like to discuss the project further, feel free to [contact me](indrapalijama.github.io) or run `npx indrapalijama` in your terminal.
+If you would like to discuss this project or have any questions, feel free to contact [contact me](indrapalijama.github.io) or simply just run `npx indrapalijama` from your terminal!